sykeben/BookJS/README.md

 <br>

 ## Book Format
+Books are stored in `database/books`.
 A typical BookJS-formatted book is structured like this:
 ```
 [example]
 |   cover.png